box/box-windows-sdk-v2/README.md

 <controls:BoxItemPickerLauncher Client="{Binding Client}" ItemPickerType="Folder" />
 ```

-Please see sample apps for additional detail on how the controls look and work
+You can attach an event handler to the ItemSelected event to handle when an Item is selected.
+Please see sample apps for additional detail on how the controls look and work.

 Tests
 -----